alexfernandez/deployment/README.md

 You can start a web server that will listen to deployment requests, by default on port 3470:

-    $ node bin/server.js --token wydjzfoytrg4grmy
+    $ node bin/server.js --dir .

-Again, if you installed the package globally you can just use the command:
+Again, if you installed the package globally you can just use the command `serve-deployment`:

-    $ serve-deployment
+    $ serve-deployment --dir .

+At the very least a deployment directory must be given with `--dir`.
+A token can also be given:

+    $ node bin/server.js --dir . --token wydjzfoytrg4grmy

 Any requests coming in with the special, magic token will result in a deployment.
 From localhost use this URL: